storageos/storageos.github.io/_docs/reference/telemetry.md

 ## sentry.io

-StorageOS sends crash dumps and information about the StorageOS cluster to [sentry.io](https://sentry.io).
+StorageOS sends information about the StorageOS clusters and crash information to [sentry.io](https://sentry.io).
 This information helps our developers monitor and fix crashes.
 Information is sent to sentry.io once per day or when a process inside the StorageOS container crashes.

-The once per day report includes the cluster version, node counts and license information.
-The crash report contains the crash dumps that were generated.
+* The once per day report includes the cluster version, node counts and license information.
+* The crash report contains the signal that triggered the shutdown (e.g. SIGSEGV), the exit code and whether or not the crash generated a core dump.

-All StorageOS clusters with a routable connection to the internet will send crash dumps to sentry.io over tcp/443.
+All StorageOS clusters with a routable connection to the internet will send crash reports to sentry.io over tcp/443.
 StorageOS respects environment variables that [ProxyFromEnvironment](https://golang.org/pkg/net/http/#ProxyFromEnvironment) uses.